|Series I Bonds||2.76%||US Treasury|

 Bonds (also known as fixed income) are some of the most widely used investment vehicles in the world.

 The international bond market was estimated at $82 trillion in 2014 and the US bond market was estimated at $31 trillion.
 By comparison, the value of the world stock markets was estimated at $36.6 trillion.
 Some analysis of returns have shown that over long periods of time, bonds may outperform stocks.

 Bonds are a form of debt, similar to an I.O.U.
 In return for providing a company or a government with a loan, investors receive a promise for a certain rate of return over the term of the loan as well as repayment of the loan when the term ends or it "comes due".

 Bonds come in many different shapes and forms and a bond portfolio may include several different types and maturities depending on the objective of the bond holder.
-Among those bonds that US nationals and US residents are most like to consider are.

 Treasury bills mature in one-year or less.
-Treasury notes mature between 2-10 years while treasury bonds, also known as long bonds, mature between 20-30 years.
+Treasury notes mature between 2-10 years while Treasury bonds, also known as long bonds, mature between 20-30 years.